Its surprising how remote Surrey can be, pretty lakes, heathland, and Devil's Punchbowl as well.

 The directions for this walk are also in a PDF (link above) which you can download on to a Kindle, tablet, or smartphone.

->

-> - In just over 1km at the T-junction, go right and in 10 metres go left on the main road, signposted Guildford, with the Co-operative convenience store on the corner to your left.
+- In just over 1km at the T-junction, go right and in 10 metres go left on the main road (Portsmouth Road) signposted Guildford, with the Co-operative convenience store on the corner to your left.

-> - Ignore all ways off as you walk through Milford, going past Whitley Parish Council’s offices on your left and a Farmer’s Market on your right.
+- Ignore all ways off as you walk through Milford, going past Milford Village Hall on your left and a Farmer’s Market on your right.
 In 450 metres, at the traffic light T-junction, where right is signposted to Guildford, cross before going left (taking care as there is no pedestrian crossing), your direction now 230°.

-> - In 50 metres you go right on Lower Moushill Lane.
+- In 50 metres you go right on Lower Moushill Lane.
 In a further 225 metres, you pass Moushill Court on your left-hand side.

 - Stay on this tarmac lane through its bends and ignore all ways off (including signposted footpaths and bridleways to your left and right) and in 170 metres you pass Chimneys House to continue on a bridge over the A3.
 Ignore the public footpath to the right, immediately on the other side of the bridge.